Table of Contents

 Slow (Sleeper) Trains

-There are four types of ticket for slow trains; standing, hard seat, hard sleeper and soft sleeper.
+There are four types of tickets for slow trains; standing, hard seat, hard sleeper and soft sleeper.
 The sleeper trains make an excellent option for budget travellers as you can save on a night’s accommodation and wake up at your destination!

 Don’t even consider buying a standing ticket unless absolutely necessary (like you’re going to miss your flight unless you get this train).
 I’ve had the misfortune of a standing ticket for an 11-hour journey and it was not fun, I can tell you!